THE Sandy GUNN

 The ACP will utilise a travelling presentation road show with ACP staff and industry speakers which will move around the UK to spread relevant and up-to-date industry information.
 Additionally an annual workshop will be held where those interested in discovering the hands-on skills required to restore WW2 aircraft can do so in the project’s workshop.

-ACP presentations will commence with two in the Spring and two in the Autumn of 2020, and these will be updated annually as they gradually roll across the UK year by year.
-Attendance at the presentations will be at the discretion of the schools and colleges involved; attendance on the workshop will be by national competition.
-The first workshop will take place in the Summer of 2020 and applications for these workshops will open on the 27th September each year.
+ACP presentations commenced in the Autumn term of 2021 in London and will travel around the midlands and northern England during the rest of the year.
+The Spring and Summer schedule for 2022 is now being finalised.
+Attendance at the presentations will be at the discretion of the host schools and colleges involved; attendance on the workshop will be by national competition.
+The first workshop will take place in October 2022 and applications for these workshops opened on the 27th September 2021 and will repeat each year.

 Speaking of the ACP Sandy’s nephew Alastair commented: